NasifAhmed/brandshop-client/README.md

 - Authintication : Firebase

 ## Description
+This is the client side for the Car Mania website

 -   This website is shop for different brands of card.
 -   There are active advertisements for offers.